siemff/siemff/README.md

 ### Hi there 👋

+<p> My name is Siem Fitwi, and I’m computer engeener student at OsloMet universty.
+Since i was a little boy, I’ve been quite interested in creating things.
+This urge for creativity, I have chosen to express through programming, digital design and more. ✨
+  - 📫 How to reach me: siemff2000@gmail.com
+  - 🌱 I’m currently learning topics about
+          - Operating System (OS) 💻
+          - Data network and cloud computing 🔧
+          - physics & chemistry 📖

 <!--
 **siemff/siemff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.